stkevintan/parrot/README.md

 }
 ```

+The default templates is written in typescript with `axios`.

-you can totally rewrite all the template by providing a custom `tplRoot` in options, or you can just replace some specific part by the `templates` options.
+You can totally rewrite all the template by providing a custom `tplRoot` in options, or you can just replace some specific part by the `templates` options.

-the default templates can be found in source: [src/templates](https://github.com/stkevintan/parrot/tree/master/src/template)
+Source file can be found in: [src/templates](https://github.com/stkevintan/parrot/tree/master/src/template)